Keagan-Casey/PatternAnalysis-2025/recognition/YoloV7_ISIC_dermoscopic_classification_48841595/README.md

 - Describe any specific pre-processing you have used with references if any.
 Justify your training, validation and testing splits of the data.
 -justify training, validation and testing splits of the data.

+- to check for an approximately equal class distribution, some python code was developed (found at utils/splitTestTrain), to check count the instances of each class. this revealed a highly disproportional data set as highlighted by: {'MEL': 1305, 'NV': 7737, 'ВСС': 622, 'AKIEC': 378, 'BKL': 1338, 'DF': 160, 'VASC': 180}

+- to reduce this effect, the data was split into test/train/val from within each class itself. resultin in the following representation within each test/val/train:

+MEL: train=1045, val=130, test=130
+NV: train=6191, val=773, test=773
+BCC: train=498, val=62, test=62
+AKIEC: train=304, val=37, test=37
+BKL: train=1072, val=133, test=133
+DF: train=128, val=16, test=16
+VASC: train=144, val=18, test=18

 Model Training